MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 - The connectors for Amazon WorkDocs and NetDocuments have reached end of life.
 The connectors were deprecated July 1, 2020, and existing users notified.
 These connectors are no longer available.

-- When a migration job failed to submit during a migration into Office 365, error entries were not being added to the user log or migration error report.
+- When a migration job failed to submit during a migration into Office 365, error entries weren't being added to the user log or migration error report.
 This has now been fixed.
 All files contained in the failed migration job now have an error entry in the user log and the migration error report.

 ## Backend v1.19.2 (July 31, 2020)